gpauloski/llm-pytorch/docs/guides/gpt-pretraining.md

 the [HuggingFace Hub](https://huggingface.co/models){target=_blank}.

 Here's some useful options:

-- `--model_name_or_path EleutherAI/gpt-neo-125m`
-   - Small GPT model useful for debugging
+* `--model_name_or_path EleutherAI/gpt-neo-125m`: Small GPT model useful for debugging.
-- `--model_name_or_path EleutherAI/gpt-neo-1.3B`
-   - Works with K-FAC and is almost the same size as GPT-2
+* `--model_name_or_path EleutherAI/gpt-neo-1.3B`: Works with K-FAC and is almost the same size as GPT-2.
-- `--model_name_or_path EleutherAI/gpt-neox-20b`
-   - GPT NeoX 20B
+* `--model_name_or_path EleutherAI/gpt-neox-20b`: GPT NeoX 20B.
-- `--model_name_or_path gpt2`
-   - HuggingFace's GPT-2 implementation
-   - Uses Conv1D layers instead of Linear layers so does not work with K-FAC
+* `--model_name_or_path gpt2`: HuggingFace's GPT-2 implementation which uses Conv1D layers instead of Linear layers so does not work with K-FAC.

 Note that the `--low_cpu_mem_usage` option will instantiate the model architecture for pretraining without downloading the actual weights.